mangalam-research/wed/README.rst

 * 0.8:

-  - API change. ``Decorator`` now takes the domlistener that listens to GUI changes, the editor, and the TreeUpdater that updates the GUI tree.
+  - API: ``Decorator`` now takes the domlistener that listens to GUI changes, the editor, and the TreeUpdater that updates the GUI tree.
 Consequently ``mode.makeDecorator`` takes at the very least the same arguments.
 (It could require more if the mode requires it.)

-  - API change: modal callbacks are no longer called as ``callback(ev, jQthis)`` but as ``callback(ev)``.
+  - API: modal callbacks are no longer called as ``callback(ev, jQthis)`` but as ``callback(ev)``.

+  - API: ``modal.getContextualActions`` takes two additional
+    parameters to tell the mode where the editor is interested in getting actions.

 * 0.7: